Myth or Fact Cancer Is Nothing More Than A Vitamin B17 Deficiency

 “It is understandable that you might want to try anything if you think it might help treat or cure your cancer.
-Only you can decide whether or not to use an alternative cancer therapy such as laetrile (Vitamin B17).
+Only you can decide whether or not to use an alternative cancer therapy such as laetrile.

 “But stopping cancer treatment such as chemotherapy or radiotherapy for an unproven treatment could be very harmful to your health.
 We do not recommend that you replace your conventional cancer treatment with any type of alternative cancer therapy.

-The Mayo Clinic has also issued strong warnings about cancer scams, reminding users that all drugs must go through rigorous testing and be FDA-approved before being touted as “cures” for any illness.
+The Mayo Clinic has also issued strong warnings about cancer scams, reminding users that all drugs must go through rigorous testing.
+Also to be FDA-approved before being touted as “cures” for any illness.
 Vitamin B17 as a “cure” for cancer is neither FDA-approved nor scientifically validated.
-In fact, there is significant evidence regarding the negative side-effects of taking Vitamin B17 and any “evidence” concerning its curative abilities is purely anecdotal.
+In fact, there is significant evidence regarding the negative side-effects of taking laetrile.
+Also any “evidence” concerning its curative abilities is purely anecdotal.

-For more information, we recommend consulting WebMD’s patient information page on laetrile / amygdalin (Vitamin B17).
+For more information, we recommend consulting WebMD’s patient information page on laetrile / amygdalin.
 Feel free to send your questions directly to us at [email protected], or register an account to leave your comments below.